edsiper/vivo-next/README.md

 ## Known Issues or fixes needed

 - When ingesting 1 record with Curl, the UI is not rendering the content, but when sending a second record it gets rendered properly.
 This is a bug in the UI code.
-- [Vivo Exporter](https://docs.fluentbit.io/manual/v/dev-2.1/pipeline/outputs/vivo-exporter#streams-and-ids) support ranges which are [explained here](https://docs.fluentbit.io/manual/v/dev-2.1/pipeline/outputs/vivo-exporter#streams-and-ids) in the documentation.
-For some reason the HTTP requests done by the UI are not appending the query string parameters.

 - The UI tabs for metrics and traces should print just raw JSON.
 Note that for logs there is a expected schema where the UI use that to render the content.
 If metrics and traces are received, the rendering will fail due to the unexpected schema.

 - UI parity level with original Vivo UI version.